Australian Weather News Site: Home Daily Weather Summaries Search Feedback About

 Visibility: is given in metres, so 7000 = seven thousand metres = 7km.

 Cloud cover: Up to three levels or layers of cloud can be reported.
 For each level, the cloudbase and the amount of sky covered by that layer are given.
 If it is a human observation, the cloud type is also given.
 For example, SC 390st BR 900sc tells us there are two cloud layers.
 The first is SCattered stratus with a cloudbase of 390 metres.
 The second is BRoken stratocumulus with a base 900m above ground level.
-A report of SC1260 means scattered cloud with a 1.26km high base - there's no type shown so this must be a sensor observation.
+A report of SC1260 means scattered cloud with a base of 1260m or 1.26km - in this case no cloud type shown so it is a sensor observation.
 The codes are:

 FE = few (1 or 2 oktas)